akezasaloi/lovelace-js-quiz/README.md

 10. Create new Candidate instance with name and position.
 11. Call scheduleInterview("2025-06-09") on candidate instance.
 12. Call sendConfirmation() on candidate instance.
-13. Console Log candidate.interviews.

 ### Output
-- an array of candidates in the interviews
+- A message inviting the candidate
 ## Question 4
 ### Input
 ### Process